 Navigation & Driver Assist

 MZD Connect System also has adequate navigational and driver-assist technologies, as all modern vehicles should.
-The Dynamic Stability Control, Traction Control System, Hill Launch Assist, and Manual Speed Limiter are fitted to help you manage the vehicle in all types of roads in Australia.
-Parking is also easier with Mazda CX-5 because it comes equipped with a reverse camera, parking sensors, Electric Parking Brake and a wide-angle exterior mirror to help you back-down safely.
-And a navigation satellite is also installed for easier searching of destination routes.
+The Dynamic Stability Control, Traction Control System, Hill Launch Assist, and Manual Speed Limiter are fitted.
+To help you manage the vehicle in all types of roads in Australia.
+Parking is also easier with Mazda CX-5.
+It comes equipped with a reverse camera, parking sensors, Electric Parking Brake and a wide-angle exterior mirror.
+Extras to help you park easier and back-down safely.
+A navigation satellite is also installed for easier searching of destination routes.

 Safety & Security

 The safety and security technologies of the Mazda CX-5 Maxx Sport are simply impressive.
 Packed with the latest features in the automotive industry today, this medium SUV has been awarded a five-star rating by the Australasian New Car Assessment Program (ANCAP) which is a huge deal.